sigveks94/TDT4140-Software-Engineering/readme.md

-## HOW TO RUN

-1. Right-click on the tdt4140-gr1814/webserver-folder and choose Run as -> Run with Jetty
-2. Go to tdt4140-gr1814/app.ui/src/main/java/tdt4140/gr1814/app/ui/
-3. Run ApplicationDemo.java

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.